 Extend support for SQL Server 2008 and SQL Server 2008 R2 with Azure

 SQL Server 2008 and SQL Server 2008 R2 are both approaching the end of their support (EOS) life cycle.
-Since many of our customers are still using both versions, we are providing several options to continue getting support.
+Because many customers are still using both versions, we're providing several options to continue getting support.
 You can migrate your on-premises SQL Server instances to Azure virtual machines (VMs), migrate to Azure SQL Database, or stay on-premises and purchase extended security updates.

 Unlike with a managed instance, migrating to an Azure VM does not require recertifying your applications.
-And unlike with staying on-premises, you will receive free extended security patches by migrating to an Azure VM.
+And unlike with staying on-premises, you'll receive free extended security patches by migrating to an Azure VM.

 The rest of this article provides considerations for migrating your SQL Server instance to an Azure VM.

-Images deployed through the Marketplace come with the SQL IaaS extension pre-installed.
+Images deployed through Azure Marketplace come with the SQL IaaS extension pre-installed.
 The SQL IaaS extension is a requirement for flexible licensing and automated patching.
-Customers deploying self-installed VMs will need to manually install the SQL IaaS extension.
-The SQL IaaS extension is not supported on Windows 2008.
+Customers who deploy self-installed VMs will need to manually install the SQL IaaS extension.
+The SQL IaaS extension is not supported on Windows Server 2008.

-To convert a Software Assurance (SA) based license to pay-as-you-go, customers should register with the SQL VM resource provider.
-Once registered with the SQL VM resource provider, the SQL license type will be interchangeable between AHB and pay-as-you-go.
+To convert a Software Assurance (SA)-based license to pay-as-you-go, customers should register with the SQL VM resource provider.
+After that registration, the SQL license type will be interchangeable between Azure Hybrid Benefit and pay-as-you-go.

-Self-installed SQL Server 2008 or SQL Server 2008 R2 instances on Azure VM can register with the SQL resource provider and convert their license type to pay-as-you-go.
+Self-installed SQL Server 2008 or SQL Server 2008 R2 instances on an Azure VM can register with the SQL VM resource provider and convert their license type to pay-as-you-go.

 Azure Site Recovery

-For bulk migrations, we recommend Azure Site Recovery service.
-With Azure Site Recovery, customers can replicate the whole VM including SQL Server from on-premises to an Azure VM.
+For bulk migrations, we recommend the Azure Site Recovery service.
+With Azure Site Recovery, customers can replicate the whole VM, including SQL Server from on-premises to Azure VM.

-SQL Server requires app-consistent Azure Site Recovery snapshots to guarantee recovery; and Azure Site Recovery supports app-consistent snapshots with minimum 1-hour interval.
-The minimum RPO possible for SQL Server with Azure Site Recovery migrations is 1 hour and the RTO is 2 hours plus SQL Server recovery time.
+SQL Server requires app-consistent Azure Site Recovery snapshots to guarantee recovery.
+Azure Site Recovery supports app-consistent snapshots with a minimum 1-hour interval.
+The minimum recovery point objective (RPO) possible for SQL Server with Azure Site Recovery migrations is 1 hour.
+The recovery time objective (RTO) is 2 hours plus SQL Server recovery time.

 Database Migration Service

-The Database Migration Service is an option for customers if migrating from on-premises to Azure VM by upgrading SQL Server to SQL Server 2012 and greater.
+The Database Migration Service is an option for customers if they're migrating from on-premises to an Azure VM by upgrading SQL Server to the 2012 version or later.

-Disaster recovery solutions for EOS SQL Server on Azure VM are as follows:
+Disaster recovery solutions for EOS SQL Server on an Azure VM are as follows:

-- SQL Server backups: Use Azure Backup to protect your EOS SQL Server against ransomware, accidental deletion and corruption.
+- SQL Server backups: Use Azure Backup to help protect your EOS SQL Server against ransomware, accidental deletion, and corruption.
 The solution is currently in preview for EOS SQL Server and supports SQL Server 2008 and 2008 R2 running on Windows 2008 R2 SP1.
-For more details, refer this article
+For more details, see this article.

 - Log shipping: You can create a log shipping replica in another zone or Azure region with continuous restores to reduce the RTO.
-Customers will need to manually configure log shipping.
+You need to manually configure log shipping.

 - Azure Site Recovery: You can replicate your VM between zones and regions through Azure Site Recovery replication.
-SQL Server requires App Consistent Snapshots to guarantee recovery in case of a disaster.
-Azure Site Recovery offers minimum 1-hour RPO and 2 hour + SQL Server recovery time RTO for EOS SQL Server DR.
+SQL Server requires app-consistent snapshots to guarantee recovery in case of a disaster.
+Azure Site Recovery offers a minimum 1-hour RPO and a 2-hour (plus SQL Server recovery time) RTO for EOS SQL Server disaster recovery.

-Extended security updates for SQL Server VMs will be delivered through the Microsoft Update channels once the SQL Server VM has been registered with the SQL resource provider.
-Patches can either be downloaded manually, or automatically.
+Extended security updates for SQL Server VMs are delivered through the Microsoft Update channels after the SQL Server VM has been registered with the SQL VM resource provider.
+Patches can be downloaded manually or automatically.

 Automated patching is enabled by default.
 Automated patching allows Azure to automatically patch SQL Server and the operating system.
-You can specify a day of the week, time, and duration for a maintenance window if SQL IaaS Extension is installed.
+You can specify a day of the week, time, and duration for a maintenance window if the SQL Server IaaS extension is installed.
 Azure performs patching in this maintenance window.
 The maintenance window schedule uses the VM locale for time.
-For more information, see Automated Patching for SQL Server in Azure Virtual Machines.
+For more information, see Automated patching for SQL Server on Azure Virtual Machines.

-Get answers to commonly asked questions about SQL VMs:
+Get answers to commonly asked questions about SQL Server VMs: